Pedro Justiniano

-Pedro Justiniano Almeida Gomes (born 18 April 2000) is a professional footballer who plays as a centre-back for Veikkausliiga club VPS.
+Pedro Justiniano Almeida Gomes (born 18 April 2000) is a professional footballer who plays as a centre-back for club Giugliano.
+Born in Italy, he represented his country of birth and Portugal as a youth international, before choosing to represent Guinea-Bissau at senior level.

 Justiniano started out his senior career at Porto B in 2018, initially on loan from Juventus.
 He signed for Académica in 2021, and one year later moved to Polish side Radomiak Radom.

 Club career

 Born in Italy, Justiniano represented Vicenza, Juventus and Porto at junior level.

 On 11 March 2018, while on loan from Juventus, Justiniano made his professional debut for Porto B in a 0–1 LigaPro loss to Académico Viseu.

 On 10 July 2022, after spending one season at Académica, he moved to Polish side Radomiak Radom on a three-year contract.
 On 2 July 2023, Justiniano was sent on a season-long loan to Liga I club Petrolul Ploiești.
 He was recalled in early January 2024.

-On 12 March 2024, Justiniano signed a two-year deal with Finnish Veikkausliiga side Vaasan Palloseura (VPS).
+On 12 March 2024, Justiniano signed a two-year deal with Finnish side Vaasan Palloseura (VPS) of the Veikkausliiga.
 After a short hiatus of competitive games, he made one appearance with the club's reserve team in the fifth-tier Kolmonen, before debuting with VPS first team on 27 April 2024 in a Veikkausliiga match against AC Oulu, as a starter in a 2–1 win.